 I thought I’m sorted, though next day my card again didn’t work.
 I called the office and they requested my ID card.
 While I told that my passport represents my identity abroad, the customer care still insisted on local ID.
 I sent a scan of my ID card which by chance was on my computer.
 The officer told they can’t accept it since it’s not in English.
 (Daah, not all the world is English-speaking, our bad…).

 This story wouldn’t take place in a touristy city in India.
-Due to these struggles of foreigners, there is a growing black market where you have to pay roughly 10 USD extra and you get your SIM Card sorted.
+Due to these struggles of foreigners, there is a growing black market where you have to pay roughly 5-10 USD extra and you get your prepaid SIM Card sorted.
 Personally, I don’t support this way of doing things… Such thinking led me to 3 weeks in India without any connection and mind you, sometimes I go to the villages and offbeat destinations (so good my parents don’t read this blog).
 Still, I think, it’s better to do things in the right way from the very beginning.

-Your Indian friends SIM Card
+Indian friends and SIM Card over 90 days

 Traveling to India for the first time?
 Read my detailed backpacking India guide.